UJJAWALTIWARI199/Effects-of-E-games/README.md

 # Effects-of-E-games
-This repository contains a final year projectg with dataset and it made by final year students from sharda university.
+This repository contains a final year project with datasets and it made by final year students from sharda university.